8 Tips for Getting Pregnant With Intrauterine Insemination

 - Do things each week that bring you joy and help you feel fulfilled.
 You are more than your desire to have a baby, and your life should reflect that.

-For more info, listen to this Creating a Family show on Intrauterine Insemination: Increasing Odds of Success.
+For even more information on IUI, listen to this Creating a Family show on Intrauterine Insemination: Increasing Odds of Success.

 Image credit: Duncan Hull